agi-inc/real-audio/README.md

-# Real Audio - BrowserGym Agent
+# Real Audio - AGI SDK Agent

 A demonstration agent using voice to perform automated web actions using the AGI SDK framework.